 Our strategy revolved around using content to engage more leads, shifting away from cold calling and instead increasing touch points to those engaged leads.
 Using content-driven lead nurturing, we were able to reverse the downward conversion trends.

 But we didn’t stop there.
-In 2017, we doubled down on this new B2B prospecting approach.
+In the next year, we doubled down on this new B2B prospecting approach.
 To increase conversions, we focused on what we could do to have more impact at the top of the funnel.
 Working with the same client, we took the following approach:

 On paper, B2B prospecting is a sales strategy for turning potential customers, or leads, into buyers.
 But really, it’s more than that.
 B2B Prospecting is about building relationships.
 It’s about getting to know your audience and connecting and sharing your brand’s unique perspective, expertise, and solutions in a way that meets your target customers’ specific needs.